 Marvel At an Engineering Feat

 The Bailey Island Bridge — more commonly called the Cribstone Bridge — is a one-of-a-kind.
 Built in the 1920s, it’s the only such bridge in the world, with a latticework of huge granite blocks held together by gravity, supporting the road above.
 The impetus behind the unusual structure — besides to connect Bailey and Orr’s islands — was to create something that could withstand — and not inhibit — the constant ebb and flow of tides.
 All that marveling got you hungry?
 Cook’s Lobster & Ale House (68 Garrison Cove Rd.; 207-833-2818) and Morse’s Cribstone Grill (1945 Harpswell Islands Rd.; 207-833-7775) are great stops for a bite right by the bridge.

 Maine’s loveliest beach?
 A short boat ride to an island lighthouse?
 An unbeatable breakfast?
 It’s easy to pass a day on the Phippsburg Peninsula — and hard to convince yourself to leave.

 Have a Beach Day

 Maine’s most popular sandy beaches are concentrated south of Portland and encircled by real estate and commercial development.
 But Popham Beach State Park (10 Perkins Farm Ln.; 207-389-1335) is arguably home to Maine’s finest sandy strand, and there’s hardly a man-made structure in sight — only pine groves and dunes.
 On weekends, the parking lot can fill up fast, but no matter how busy it seems there on the pavement, you never have to jockey for real estate on the enormous beach.
+You can be sure it’s not those deli subs.
 At low tide, it’s fun to walk out to Fox Island for a scramble on the rocks and a closer view of the islands and ocean beyond.